 Steps away lies the Red Square, another Moscow sightseeing icon.
 Once home to the main city market, the Red Square is now best known as a Soviet landmark.
 Throughout the 80 years of communism, it was the site of government and parades.
 The square is oozing with history and remains, to this day, Vladimir Lenin’s resting place.
 I can strongly recommend a guided tour here if you are interested in the history and stories behind.
 BOOK IT HERE!

-Another not miss is the Bolshoi Theater which is located just a couple of minutes walk from the red square.
-A unique Moscow sightseeing experience, art lovers shouldn’t miss a ballet performance here but be sure to book 3 to 6 months in advance!
+Another place you cannot miss in the Moscow city centre is the Bolshoi Theater, which is located just a couple of minutes’ walk from the Red Square.
+A unique Moscow sightseeing experience, art lovers shouldn’t miss a ballet performance here.
+As home to arguably the most famous ballet on Earth, you can imagine there’s a long wait to shows, particularly if you want to get decently-priced tickets.
+Whether you’re planning on seeing a ballet or an opera, be sure to book your tickets between 3 and 6 months in advance.

 Your first next landmark should be the Christ the Savior Cathedral.
 Built after the fall of the Soviet Union, it’s the most impressive church in Moscow.
 It was built after Russia opened up to religion after a near-century against it, and you can tell by the grandeur.
 It is for sure worth a visit inside.